 - Skilled in program planning and management of projects

-- Excellent skills in data analytics, visualization, and in document production
+- Excellent skills in document production

 - Strong ability to be well organized with the ability to set priorities and meet deadlines